NovatecConsulting/developer-security-training/Challenges/Challenge-2/README.md

 ## Challenge 2.4: Change the password of the user account of Bender
-Change the password of the user account of Bender without using the forgot password mechanism, cracking the password hash or SQL injection.
+Change the password of the user account of Bender without using the forgot password mechanism to **slurmCl4ssic**, cracking the password hash or SQL injection.
 You may use SQL injection for the first login, but the final change of the password shouldn't be a result of this method.

 ### Tips: